-The tax strategy applies to Burberry Group plc and its subsidiaries.
+The tax strategy applies to Burberry Group plc and its worldwide subsidiaries.
 We regard publication of this document in the current financial year as complying with the requirements of paragraph 16(2) of Schedule 19 of the Finance Act 2016.

-- Our approach to governance, risk management and compliance
+- Governance, risk management and compliance

-- Our approach towards dealings with Tax Authorities
+- Dealings with Tax Authorities

 Approach to governance, risk management and compliance

-Audit Committee meetings are attended by Group officers and employees including the Chief Operating and Financial Officer, the Senior Vice President Group Finance, Senior Vice President Risk Management and Internal Audit, the Group Controller, the Company Secretary, the General Counsel, and the Chief People and Corporate Affairs Officer, who oversees all corporate responsibility matters.
+Audit Committee meetings are attended by Group officers and employees including the Chief Operating and Financial Officer, the Senior Vice President Group Finance, Senior Vice President Risk Management and Internal Audit, the Vice President Group Financial Controller, the Company Secretary and the General Counsel, who chairs the Ethics Committee and oversees all corporate responsibility matters.

 Burberry is subject to tax in many countries.
-The Group employs an in-house team of tax professionals who partner with the business and finance teams to manage the Group’s tax risks in a controlled and proactive manner.
-We are committed to complying in a responsible manner with tax law and practice in all the territories in which we operate.
+The Group employs an in-house team of tax and trade compliance professionals who also partner with the business and finance teams to manage the Group’s tax risks in a controlled and proactive manner.
+We are committed to complying in a responsible manner with letter and spirit of tax law and practice in all the territories in which we operate.

 We have established and maintain appropriate policies and compliance processes to ensure the integrity of our tax returns, and timely and accurate tax payments in all countries in which we operate.
-Corporate tax compliance is mainly outsourced to a third-party service provider, whose performance is monitored online against key delivery targets.
+Corporate tax compliance is mainly outsourced to third-party service providers, whose performance is monitored and assessed against key delivery targets.